Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 ```

 ## Residuals
-Some of the OLS requirements are that residuals needs to be:

-- normally distributed.
-- no AutoCorrelation.
-- Homoscedasity (Constant Variance)

 ### Error terms being normally distributed
 OLS requires error terms to follow normal distribution if we want to perform statistical hypothesis and generate reliable